-from: Presidency to: Council Subject: Application of Article 10 of Protocol 36 - Work of the Friends of Presidency Group , and the second - Report on the state of play and follow up
+from: Presidency to: Coreper Subject: Application of Article 10 of Protocol 36 - Work of the Friends of Presidency Group - - Report on the state of play and follow up

 I. BACKGROUND

 1. On 20 February 2014, COREPER took note of the activation of the Friends of Presidency Group (FoP) for the purpose of reflecting and providing guidance and input on the application of Article 10 of Protocol 36 annexed to the Treaties.